opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 How to use OpenCV library project in your application
 =====================================================

 In this section we will explain how to make some existing application to use OpenCV.
 Starting from 2.4.2 release on Android so-called "OpenCV Manager" is used for providing applications with the best version of OpenCV.
 You can get more information here: :ref:`Android_OpenCV_Manager`.

 Application development with async initialization
 -------------------------------------------------

 Using async initialization is a preferred way for application development.
-It uses OpenCV Manager Android service to get OpenCV libraries.
+It uses the OpenCV Manager for access to OpenCV libraries.

 #.
 Add OpenCV library project to your workspace.
-Go to :guilabel:`File –> Import –> Existing project in your workspace`, push Browse button and select OpenCV SDK path.
+Use menu :guilabel:`File –> Import –> Existing project in your workspace`,
+   push :guilabel:`Browse`  button and select OpenCV SDK path (:file:`OpenCV-2.4.2-android-sdk/sdk`).

    .. image:: images/eclipse_opencv_dependency0.png
         :alt: Add dependency from OpenCV library
         :align: center

 #.
-In application project add reference to OpenCV Java SDK in :guilabel:`Project –> Properties –> Android –> Library –> Add` select ``OpenCV Library - 2.4.2``;
+In application project add a reference to the OpenCV Java SDK in :guilabel:`Project –> Properties –> Android –> Library –> Add` select ``OpenCV Library - 2.4.2``.

    .. image:: images/eclipse_opencv_dependency1.png
         :alt: Add dependency from OpenCV library
         :align: center

-If you want to use OpenCV Manager-based approach you need to install packages with the Service and OpenCV package for you platform.
-You can do it using Google Play service or manually with adb tool:
+To use OpenCV Manager-based approach you need to install packages with the `Manager` and `OpenCV binary package` for you platform.
+You can do it using Google Play Market or manually with ``adb`` tool:

 .. code-block:: sh
     :linenos: